embulk/embulk/docs/eeps/draft-embulk-system-properties-and-embulk-home.md

 System Config
 --------------

-Embulk had had a system-wide configuration mechanism, called "System Config", since its early age.
+Embulk had had a system-wide configuration mechanism called "System Config" since its early age.
 System Config, however, had some limitations.
-It was not applicable to everything.
+It did not apply to everything.
 On the other hand, it was unnecessarily powerful at the expense of its coverage.

 System Config was based on `org.embulk.config.ConfigSource`. `ConfigSource` was managed in [Guice](https://github.com/google/guice), a dependency injection container, along with all other global objects.
-As a result, System Config could be used only after a certain initialization of the Embulk process.
+As a result, System Config could be used only after initialization of the Embulk process.
 This limitation narrowed down the coverage of System Config.

-System Config had powerful representation thanks to Jackson-based `ConfigSource`.
-It was not just string-based configuration, but it had a tree structure like JSON.
+System Config had a powerful representation thanks to Jackson-based `ConfigSource`.
+It was not just a string-based configuration, but it had a tree structure like JSON.
 However, the power of the representation was not utilized.
 The actual System Config values were just strings because they were often configured through command-line options.

 Use-cases of System-wide Configurations
 ----------------------------------------